OfficeDev/Office-Add-in-samples/Samples/word-add-in-get-set-edit-openxml/README.md

 Shows how to get, edit, and set OOXML content in a Word document.
 This sample Word add-in provides a scratch pad to get Office Open XML for your own content and test your own edited Office Open XML snippets.

+**Important**: We recommend you use API available in the [Word API requirement sets](https://docs.microsoft.com/office/dev/add-ins/reference/requirement-sets/word-api-requirement-sets) as your first option.
+Use OOXML if the API you need isn't available or your add-in is targeting Word 2013.

 ## Features

 - Shows the **getSelectedDataAsync** and **setSelectedDataAsync** methods to get and set OOXML content in Word 2013.